Psyshadow/HCIclone/README.md

 This clustering was helpful to further understand the projects goals and important framework.

 ### User-Needs
 To gain an understanding of the user-needs all team members contacted start-ups.
-The start-up creators have been interview to gain knowledge on what they would have expected if they would have had access to such a learning platform.
+The start-up creators were interviewed to gain knowledge on what they would have expected if they would have had access to such a learning platform.

-The user-needs are extracted from the common needs of the interviews conducted with start-ups and pose the requirements for our platform:
+The user-needs have been extracted from the common needs of the interviews conducted with start-ups and pose the requirements for our platform:

 General Needs:
 - Mentoring
 - Networking

 Missing knowledge:
-- Business creation (Legal, Employees, Insurances, business plan)
+- Business creation (legal, employees, insurances, business plan)
-- Basic knowledge (keywords)
+- Basic knowledge (keywords, technical terms)

 Platform Needs:
 - Browser (PC)